janjbnck/rectify-gnome/README.md

 # rectify-gnome

-##  NOTICE: The part of the script responsible for installing the meta package was broken, so I’ve removed it for now.
+**NOTICE:** The part of the script responsible for installing the meta package was broken, so I’ve removed it for now.
 As a result, the script is currently non-functional.

 ## Prerequisites
+- A fresh install of Debian without a GUI
-- git
+- Git

 ## Installation

-Run as root:
+Execute the following as root:
 ```
 git clone https://github.com/janjbnck/rectify-gnome.git
 cd rectify-gnome/